 Make sure UV light isn’t getting in around the edges of the positive.

 3. Soft emulsion:

-Soft emulsion is the result of laying too thick of an emulsion coating on the screens.
-After washing out you will find that the emulsion is soft and spongy.
+The soft emulsion is the result of laying too thick of an emulsion coating on the screens.
+After washing out, you will find that the emulsion is soft and spongy.
 In this case, you will have to expose the screens for a longer time.

 4. Jagged stencil:

 It is a typical problem when the stencil edges are soft, over washout, using the wrong mesh count.
-This could be caused due to the UV light leaking around the edges, which could be because the positive isn’t held tightly to the glass.
+That could be caused due to the UV light leaking around the edges because the positive isn’t held tightly to the glass.
 Moreover, if you are too harsh or aggressive while washing the screen, you will find a jagged appearance on the stencil.

 5. Dealing with pinholes:

-Many don’t bother to check the screen after washing out, which is where most of the pinhole problems lurk.
-For a small pinhole, you could just tape it up and run your press.
+Many don’t bother to check the screen after washing out, where most pinhole problems lurk.
+For a small pinhole, you could tape it up and run your press.
 But if you get frequent pinholes issues, you should check your exposure process.

 04. Top Tips to Flash Curing Your Prints:

-- Flash cure only when you have an under base to increase the opacity of the print and when there is overlapping of colors.
+- Flash cure only when you have an under the base to increase the print’s opacity and overlapping of colors.